saltyrtc/saltyrtc-meta/Protocol.md

 shared secret as long as the protocol is being followed closely.
 To ensure that nonces are unique per shared secret, peers communicating with one another must choose different cookies.

+## Overflow Number and Sequence Number

+Both the overflow number and the sequence number ensure that a nonce remains a *number used once*.
+Furthermore, in conjunction with the cookie, they are being used to mitigate replay attacks.